How To Not Get Sick In Mexico

 Don’t drink tap water

-Water in Mexico is not safe to drink.
 The water treatment and filtration have improved in recent years, but I still recommend avoiding it.
-In fact, not even locals actually drink it – not unless they have a water filtration system.
+In fact, locals don’t even drink it – not unless they have a water filtration system.

 I recommend getting a LifeStraw Water Bottle.
-It comes with a filter, so it makes tap water safe to drink, and you don’t have to buy plastic bottles all the time – which is good for the environment and saves some money.
+It comes with a filter, so it makes tap water a safe drink, and you don’t have to buy plastic bottles all the time – which is good for the environment and saves some money.

 When it comes to avoiding tap water, make sure of the following:

-- Use bottled or filtered water to brush your teeth.
+• Use bottled or filtered water to brush your teeth.

-- Don’t open your mouth in the shower – surely you remember what happened to Charlotte in Sex and the City?
+• Don’t open your mouth in the shower – surely you remember what happened to Charlotte in Sex and the City?

-- Peel your fruit – unless you’ve washed it yourself with filtered/bottled water.
+• Peel your fruit – unless you’ve washed it yourself with filtered/bottled water.

 Coffee and tea are usually safe to drink because they are prepared with boiling water, and the process of boiling kills the bacteria anyway.
+However, I wouldn’t recommend boiling water to drink in Mexico, as it still won’t get rid of everything and excess can be bad.

 What about ice, then?